MPourjam/MSD-Documents/docs/source/Registration/dataset_16S_submit.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that you have your template ready.
 It's time to prepare zip file of your fastq files for uploading.
-Your zip file should contain your *fastq files* (all you have put their file names in the excel template, *Forward_Filename* and *Backward_Filename*).
+Your zip file should contain your *fastq files* (all you have put their file names in the Excel template, *Forward_Filename* and *Backward_Filename*).
 The zip file should **NOT** contain any folders inside.
 By opening the zip file you should only see the fastq (or fastq.gz) files.